MaksTuev/EasyAdapter/README.md

 # EasyAdapter
 This project demonstrates simple approach for implementation complex lists, based on RecyclerView.

 You don't need call methods notify...(), beсause it is called automatically when you set data.
-It also work with mutable data objects, unlike `android.support.v7.util.DiffUtil`.
+It also works with mutable data objects, unlike `android.support.v7.util.DiffUtil`.
 You also don't need extend RecyclerView.Adapter.

 You need only create ItemController for each type of list items and describe order of elemets in Activity/Fragment.
 ItemController incapsulates all interactions with list item, so it is very easy for reading, modifying and reusing.